 Presentation of Financial Statements-Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 In August 2014, the FASB issued ASU 2014-15.
 This ASU provides new guidance regarding management's responsibility in evaluating whether there is substantial doubt about a company's ability to continue as a going concern and to provide related footnote disclosures.
-The guidance is effective for the Company for fiscal 2017 with early adoption permitted.
-The Company does not believe adoption of this guidance will have an impact on its consolidated financial statements and related disclosures.
+The Company adopted this guidance as of the beginning of fiscal 2017.

 Compensation-Stock Compensation (Topic 718): Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period.
 In June 2014, the FASB issued ASU 2014-12.
 This ASU provides new guidance requiring that a performance target that affects vesting and could be achieved after the requisite service period be treated as a performance condition.
-The guidance is effective for the Company for fiscal 2017 with early adoption permitted.
-The Company does not currently have performance based awards and thus does not believe adoption of this guidance will have a material impact on its consolidated financial statements.
+The Company adopted this guidance as of the beginning of fiscal 2017.
+The Company does not currently have any performance based awards and thus the adoption of this guidance has not had a material impact on its consolidated financial statements.